ViachKakovskyi/kakovskyi.github.io/_posts/2017/07-july/2017-07-24-hey-all-yall-intro-post.md

 The target audience for the blog is:
 - Backend software engineers
 - Software engineers interested in improving backend skills
-- Engineers which tend to lead small or mid-size teams
+- Engineers that tend to lead small or mid-size teams
 - Any person who interested in learning about Backend.
 Or burrito.
 Or BBQ.

 I plan to write at least a post per week and send monthly updates.
 Don't forget to **[subscribe](/about-me#subscribe){:target="_blank"}** to my mailing list.